How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Learning Statement

-Overwatering is the biggest mistake new growers - all growers - make.
-We like schedules; schedules make things easier to remember, so we believe microgreens need to be watered on a schedule.
+Overwatering is the biggest mistake new growers – all growers – make.
+We like schedules; schedules make remembering things easier, so we believe microgreens need to be watered on a schedule.

 Schedules are a human invention that plants and nature haven't learned yet.
 There may be cycles, but there ain't schedules when it comes to plants.

-Water microgreens and your house plants when they need it, not on Sunday mornings.
+Water microgreens and your house plants when needed, not on Sunday mornings.

-Maybe you believe I'm being cynical or something else.
-Still, if you see as many emailed photos of overwatered microgreens as I do, you would be too!
+Maybe you believe I’m being cynical or something else.
+Still, you would be too if you see as many emailed photos of overwatered microgreens as I do!

 Second Thing